 Registration is required to attend this workshop.
 Space may be limited, and you are advised to register early.
 The link to the registration form will appear on this page approximately 10 weeks before the workshop.
 To submit your name for consideration, please register and await confirmation of your acceptance before booking your travel.

-Gal Arnon (Weizmann Institute of Science), Eli Ben-Sasson (Technion - Israel Institute of Technology), Amey Bhangale (The Weizmann Institute of Science), Dan Boneh (Stanford University), Joseph Bonneau (NYU), Jonathan Bootle (IBM Research- Zurich), Benedikt Bünz (Stanford University), Jing Chen (Stony Brook University), Vincent Danos (CNRS), Primavera De Filippi (CNRS), Stefan Dziembowski (University of Warsaw), Georg Fuchsbauer (INRIA), Chaya Ganesh (Aarhus University), Sergey Gorbunov (University of Waterloo), Prahladh Harsha (TIFR), Justin Holmgren (Princeton University), Yael Kalai (MSR), Yun Lu (University of Edinburgh), Mike Luby (ICSI), Giulio Malavolta (Friedrich-Alexander University (Erlangen-Nürnberg)), David Mazières (Stanford University), Claudio Orlandi (Aarhus University), Rafael Pass (Cornell University), Oxana Poburinnaya (Boston University), Alex Psomas (Carnegie Mellon University), Omer Reingold (Stanford University), Guy Rothblum (Weizmann Institute), Muli Safra (Tel Aviv University), Amit Sahai (UCLA), Srinath Setty (Microsoft Research Redmond), Clara Shikhelman (Tel Aviv University), Eran Tromer (Tel Aviv University), Muthu Venkitasubramaniam (University of Rochester), Eylon Yogev (Technion - Israel Institute of Technology), Vassilis Zikas (University of Edinburgh)
+Yehuda Afek (Tel Aviv University), Gal Arnon (Weizmann Institute of Science), Eli Ben-Sasson (Technion - Israel Institute of Technology), Amey Bhangale (The Weizmann Institute of Science), Dan Boneh (Stanford University), Joseph Bonneau (NYU), Jonathan Bootle (IBM Research- Zurich), Benedikt Bünz (Stanford University), Jing Chen (Stony Brook University), Alessandro Chiesa (UC Berkeley), Vincent Danos (CNRS), Stefan Dziembowski (University of Warsaw), Georg Fuchsbauer (INRIA), Eli Gafni (UCLA), Chaya Ganesh (Aarhus University), Sergey Gorbunov (University of Waterloo), Prahladh Harsha (TIFR), Justin Holmgren (Princeton University), Yael Kalai (MSR), Eleftherios Kokoris-kogias (EPFL), Yun Lu (University of Edinburgh), Mike Luby (ICSI), Giulio Malavolta (Friedrich-Alexander University (Erlangen-Nürnberg)), David Mazières (Stanford University), Claudio Orlandi (Aarhus University), Rafael Pass (Cornell University), Oxana Poburinnaya (Boston University), Alex Psomas (Carnegie Mellon University), Srivatsan Ravi (USC), Omer Reingold (Stanford University), Guy Rothblum (Weizmann Institute), Muli Safra (Tel Aviv University), Amit Sahai (UCLA), Srinath Setty (Microsoft Research Redmond), Clara Shikhelman (Tel Aviv University), Alberto Sonnino (University College London), Eran Tromer (Tel Aviv University), Muthu Venkitasubramaniam (University of Rochester), Mike Walfish (NYU), Eylon Yogev (Technion - Israel Institute of Technology), Vassilis Zikas (University of Edinburgh)